 “I need to try again to let her know I’m here”

 Lily and Capella both sat there staring at the sky their faces covered in pure concentration.
 Lily grabbed her daisy chain and began threading again.
 They stared for what seemed like the longest time.

 The brightest star in the sky started to pour out a waterfall of shimmering light.
 It floated across the sky like a beautiful silvery river, slowly pouring down and down.
 Lily rubbed her eyes as she could hardly believe what she was seeing, but it was still there and getting closer.

 “Look!”
 Capella shouted laughing.
 “It’s my Mum coming to get me.”

 He was so excited that as he stood up he lost his balance and fell off of the trampoline.
 He shook his head and looked again.
 The light was now almost over the garden.

 “I’ve got to go now Lily.”
-Capella said as he jumped into her arms to have a big hug.
+Said Capella as he jumped into her arms.

 “I’ll miss you.”
 Lily hugged the little star as tightly as she could.

 “I’ll miss you too.” the little star whispered.